 As discussed previously under Corridor Segments for S.R.
-951, the options for C.R.
-92 limits the construction of a sidewalk or SUP to one side of the roadway based on the adjacent land use, which is predominantly natural lands, physical constraints and available right-of way.
-With no possibility for development along the corridor, it was decided that the need to provide pedestrian facilities on both sides of the roadway was not warranted.
+951, the alternatives for C.R.
+92 limits the construction of a sidewalk or SUP to one side of the roadway based on the adjacent land use, physical constraints and available right-of-way.
+With no possibility for development along the corridor, demand for the facilities would come from the City of Marco Island and long-distance bike riders.
+We have limited our design options to a single pedestrian facility on one side of the roadway which should sufficiently accommodate the expected demand generated by the current and future population.
 The design concepts were then evaluated for their consistency with the project purpose and need; support of project objectives; engineering constraints and considerations; public input; and the order of magnitude implementation costs, as described in greater detail below.

-1) No Build - This option does not meet the desired purpose and need for the project of providing system linkage for bicycle or pedestrian connectivity.

-- 2) Paved Shoulder Bike Lanes This option does not meet the desired purpose and need for the project of providing system linkage for pedestrian connectivity. - 3) 7' Buffered Bike Lane The next option does not meet the desired purpose and need for the project of providing system linkage for pedestrian connectivity. - 4) Paved Shoulder Bike Lanes and Sidewalk The fourth C.R.
-92 option provides system linkage for both pedestrians and bicyclists.
+- 1) No Build This alternative does not meet the desired purpose and need for the project of providing system linkage for bicycle or pedestrian connectivity. - Paved Shoulder Bike Lanes This alternative does not meet the desired purpose and need for the project of providing system linkage for pedestrian connectivity. - 3) 7' Buffered Bike Lane The next alternative does not meet the desired purpose and need for the project of providing system linkage for pedestrian connectivity. - 4) Paved Shoulder Bike Lanes and Sidewalk The fourth C.R.
+92 alternative provides system linkage for both pedestrians and bicyclists.
 However, no separation is provided between bicyclists and motor vehicles.
-This option had the second highest response from the public. - 5) Adjacent Asphalt Path The next option does not meet the desired purpose and need for the project of providing system linkage for pedestrian connectivity.
-This option had the third highest response from the public, but was very similar to the second highest (23.3% vs. 25.3%). - 6) 10' SUP The last C.R.
-92 option provides system linkage for both pedestrians and bicyclists with separation provided between bicyclists and motor vehicles along the SUP.
-This option had the highest positive responses from the public.
+This alternative had the second highest response from the public. - 5) Adjacent Asphalt Path The next alternative does not meet the desired purpose and need for the project of providing system linkage for pedestrian connectivity.
+This alternative had the third highest response from the public but was very similar to the second highest (23.3% vs. 25.3%). - 6) 10' SUP The last C.R.
+92 alternative provides system linkage for both pedestrians and bicyclists with separation provided between bicyclists and motor vehicles along the SUP.
+This alternative had the highest positive responses from the public.